-The modern iteration of Disney Cruise Line (DCL) began with Disney Magic in 1998 and Disney Wonder in 1999, sister ships carrying 1,754 passengers in 875 staterooms, with art deco and art nouveau themes, respectively.
-The ships were custom-built by Fincantieri at a shipyard in Italy.
+The modern iteration of Disney Cruise Line (DCL) began with Disney Magic in 1998 and Disney Wonder in 1999.
+These two sister ships carry 1,754 passengers in 875 staterooms, Magic with art deco and Wonder with art nouveau themes.
+Both ships were custom-built by Fincantieri at a shipyard in Italy.

-Disney Cruise Line operated a two-ship fleet for nearly a decade but built two new vessels, Disney Dream (2011) and Disney Fantasy (2012), to be significantly larger than Magic and Wonder -- two decks higher and 128,690 tons (compared to Magic and Wonder's 83,000 tons).
-Mirroring the design of Magic and Wonder, Dream maintains an art deco design, while Fantasy is art nouveau.
+Disney Cruise Line operated a two-ship fleet for nearly a decade then finally built two new vessels: Disney Dream (2011) and Disney Fantasy (2012).
+These two new additions to the fleet are significantly larger than Magic and Wonder -- two decks higher and at 128,690 tons (compared to Magic and Wonder's 83,000 tons).